jdhova/Capstone/README.md

-## Capstone Project: Bank Credit Card Detection model built with pycaret.
+## Capstone Project: Property Valuation model built with pycaret.
-## This project is aimed at minimizing How much banks and insurance company loose to credit card fraud.
+## This project is aimed at Predicting the value of property based on some dependent variables.
+## This project will also show the relationship and connection betwen property value with other dependent variables like location, median income, beach proximity etc

 ### CSV DATASET :